-The students in the class were adults who were motivated to learn.
+The students in the class were motivated adults.
 Each one sent in photographs for review and offered feedback and insightful comments to others about their pictures.
 When we covered photo editors like Photoshop and Lightroom, one student told me about a editor new to me called Affinity.
 It is a Photoshop-like editor.
 I downloaded the free trial and got to work editing some images.
-The program was so well designed that recommended it to the entire class.
+The program was so well designed that I recommended it to a few other students in the class.

 If we get caught up in being “great” as photographers or teachers, we lose the ability to be humble.
 Now, I'm not talking about self-abasement.
 Here, humility is used in the sense of being un-selved, liberated from a sense of self, and prideless.
 Listening to pro photographers, I've learned from some that they picked up a specific ability over their careers.
 Learning how to shoot famous people who are stars of web and screen, these pros mastered ways of letting go of their own stuff to get the results they wanted, and get better images they might not have planned.
 Why?
 They knew how to collaborate.
 For example, Annie Liebovitz, a remarkable photographer, learned to work closely with the stars she photographed on film, when she worked for Vanity Fair.